ismet55555/AWS_Solutions_Architect_Notes/README.md

   - NAT instance has to set NACL restrictions off ????
 - Should have more than one in a AZ for availability
 - Supports TCP, UDP, ICMP
+- Only applicable for IPv4 and not IPv6
 - Not supported for IPv6 traffic (use egress-only internet gateway)
 - You can associate exactly one Elastic IP address with a public NAT gateway
 - You cannot associate a security group with a NAT gateway